jamesETF/ethicalfrenchienew/content/_index.md

 +++
-date = "2018-07-20"
+date = ""
-title = "Ethical Frenchie"
-description = "Find the best french bulldogs for sale over the phone or in person.
-Vigorous qualification standards.
-Applications required.
-Call now (800) 205-7859."
+title = "Ethical Frenchie | French Bulldog Breeder | New York City" description = "Small French Bulldog Breeder with a focus on socialization, health and temperament.
+Call 212 739 0182 to meet our adorable French Bulldog Puppies for sale."
 +++